Rikaisan/BTARedstoneTweaks/README.md

 - Activator block now allows using seeds directly on farmland
 - Redstone ore now redirects redstone dust
 - Levers are now placed parallel to the player's view instead of perpendicularly
+- Fence gates can now be affected by redstone
+- Mesh Blocks and Gold Mesh Blocks can now be powered to block items going through them

 ### Fixes
 - Redstone wire now properly handles redstone redirection